 This two-week online winter course will enable participants to understand better the context in which forced migration takes place, the social change this triggers in hosting communities and the efforts needed to successfully integrate refugees.
 The course will include lectures and open discussions with various experts in the field, both academic and professional, as we seek to find a balance between theory and practice.

+Evelien van Roemburg holds a PhD in International Refugee Law (2021, University of Amsterdam).
+She also has a Bachelors degree in law (LLB) from the University of Amsterdam (2006) and a Masters degree in law (LLM) from both The University of Amsterdam (2008) and Columbia Law School, New York City (2009).
+She also holds a Masters degree in political science (M.Sc.) of the University of Amsterdam (2010).
 She has been a lecturer at the Faculty of Law and the Faculty of Social and Behavioural Science at the University of Amsterdam, where she specialised in conflict studies, refugee studies and the United Nations.
 In the past years, she served as the Europe Migration Campaign Manager at Oxfam International, where she worked – together with her team – on influencing the EU and member states’ position and policies towards refugees.
-She is currently the head of Oxfam's EU office, based in Brussels.
+More recently, she was the director of Oxfam's EU office, based in Brussels.
+Since 2025, she is the director of the Dutch Advisory Council on Migration.

-Want to get to know more about studying short courses at the University of Amsterdam?
 Follow us on social media and join our digital community.
 Get a feel for our programmes, city, and academic and social life, as well as upcoming courses.
 Learn more about studying with us through the eyes of past students and our community of passionate experts.